boltops-tools/jack/docs/_docs/install.md

 gem "jack-eb"
 {% endhighlight %}

+#### Additional Depedencies

-You also need to install jack's additional dependencies: the aws cli and the aws eb cli.
+If you are installing jack via RubyGems, you will also need to install jack's additional dependencies: the [aws cli](https://aws.amazon.com/documentation/cli/) and the [aws eb cli3](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html).
+If you have used the bolts installer then you do not have to worry about installing these additional dependencies.

 On a Mac OS system, you can use homebrew: